 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-Here you can find the latest version of our 2019 AFL Phantom Draft, which we will update regularly as the draft draws closer.
+Here you can find the latest and final version of our 2019 AFL Phantom Draft.

 Pick 1 – Gold Coast Suns – Matt Rowell

 180cm, 78kg, ranked No.1 by Champion Data

 The obvious choice at pick one as the most accomplished player of the draft pool, an inside midfielder who rises to the occasion and dominates games.